The Borderlands video games series started in 2009. They were an early attempt at the looter-shooter genre, and were commercially successful.

 The Vaut Hunters settle in New Haven.
 Under the leadership of Helena Pierce, this hamlet within a junkyard is the most civilised place in the area.

 But by this point, the Eridium “summoned” by the Vault is close enough to the surface.
-Massive Hyperion robot forces are sent in to build destructive mining operations.
+Massive Hyperion robot forces are sent in to build strip-mining operations.

 A Hyperion strike force, led by the cyborg Wilhelm, is sent to New Haven.
 Helena Pierce is murdered, and the four Vault Hunters only narrowly survive.